If you suffer from chronically dry skin around your eyes — we’re here to help!

 Furthermore, as we age our skin becomes drier due to a natural decrease in sebum production.
 However, biological factors are not the only cause for dry skin around the eyes.
 What you put on your skin could be negatively affecting your skin.
 Harsh cleansers, improperly formulated skincare (sadly this is common) and makeup can dry out the skin, and as we mentioned, since there are less oil glands around your eyes, it’s especially important to avoid using products that strip your skin of moisture.

-For all of the reasons above, it’s vital that we take care of the delicate skin around the eyes properly, by using biocompatible moisture treatments (more on what that means below) and supporting optimal skin health through internal and external nutrient replenishment.
+For all of the reasons above, it’s vital that we take care of the delicate skin around the eyes properly, by using biocompatible moisture treatments (more on what that means below) and promoting your best skin through internal and external efforts.
 This may sound complicated, but it’s actually quite simple.

-7 Natural Solutions For Treating Dry Skin Around The Eyes
+7 Natural Solutions For Dry Skin Around The Eyes

 1. Switch To An Oil Cleanser (And Enjoy the Glow)